Here's help to uncover your shared values to do more good—together.

 Ask each member of the family to share which philanthropic values they consider most important—for example, justice, empowerment, spirituality, or sustainability.
 Also have each person share the charities they’ve given to in the past, what challenges they want to address, and what motivates them to give.

 After everyone has shared, you will likely see some common values and goals.
-“Once your family becomes really grounded in what your values are, we can use that to build an intentional giving plan to help make those values come to life in your philanthropy,” Renner says.
+“Once your family becomes really grounded in what your values are, we can use that to build a giving plan to help make those values come to life in your philanthropy,” Renner says.

 2. Explore family philanthropy strategies